PortsToronto runs the popular Billy Bishop Airport at the foot of Bathurst. Right now, you must take a ferry to get to and from the airport.

 PortsToronto is currently building a pedestrian tunnel under the Western Gap to give passengers a second, reliable and easy access route to the Billy Bishop Airport.

 The tunnel is being funded privately, not by taxpayers.
-Construction will be complete in early 2015.
+Construction will be complete in late July 2015.

 The Tunnel News section provides updates on the latest status of the pedestrian tunnel.

 There are many ways PortsToronto could build a tunnel.
 The most effective was deemed to be a public private partnership.

 A public private partnership is one between a public sector authority and a private entity to deliver a public infrastructure asset and its related services.
 Highway 407, north of Toronto, was built as a public-private partnership project.